-Important Spring 2021 Dates
+Important Fall 2021 Dates

-Spring 2021 Planning and Guidance
+Fall 2021 Planning and Guidance

 Faculty are welcome to return to the building and to their offices if health and safety conditions allow.
 There are certain protocols that you will need to follow to gain access to the building (see below).

-Before you return to campus, review the Return to Work checklist for the steps you should take to keep you and the community safe.
+Yes.
+Review the Return to Work checklist for the steps you should take to keep you and the community safe.